-So finally, I am done with all my tips for women travellers in India.
+So finally, I am done with all my tips for women travelers in India.

-For me yes it is safe for female solo backpackers if you follow these tips for women travellers in India.
+For me yes it is safe for female solo backpackers if you follow these tips for women travelers in India.

 Always remember, Indian women have been facing these kinds of issues for a long time and it is not that hard.
 There are some guys who don’t respect other and would try to scam you but we cannot judge a whole nation by judging those anti-socials.

-Ultimately, there is no secret which I can tell you to remain safe in India or in any other parts of the world.
+Ultimately, there is no secret which I can tell you to remain safe or women safety in India or in any other parts of the world.
 You just have to be wise with your decisions and listen to your guts…just like what you do in any other country or place.